vejalingo/React-ReactNative-Design-Patterns/provider-pattern/readme.md

 </UserContext.Provider>
 ```

 After our custom provider, we have created our custom Hook.
-In this Hook, first we are using a `useContext` Hook to get the value of context object.
+In this Hook; first we are using a `useContext` hook to get the value of context object.
 After that, to prevent accidental usage of our custom Hook in any non-descendant component, we are checking whether the value obtained using `useContext` is equal to our defaultValue given during the creation of our context object.
 In our case, this default value is undefined.
 If the value is undefined, then we can say that our custom Hook is used in any non-descendant component.

 ```js
 //undefined is given as default value const UserContext = React.createContext(undefined);
 ```

-Then, from our custom Hook, we return the obtained context value.
+Thus, from our custom Hook, we return the obtained context value.

 Next [>> Styling Patterns](../styling-pattern/)